kdeuser3668/fizzbuzz/README.md

-this is a repository for pur FizzBuzz challenge - with three seperate branches
+this is a repository for our FizzBuzz challenge - with three seperate branches